-New York Mom Purposely Drowned Her 10-Day-Old Baby Boy In Bathtub
+New York Mom Allegedly Drowned Her 10-Day-Old Baby Boy In Bathtub On Purpose

 — Granny (@Momstaxi104) November 14, 2017

 Police say a grand jury may eventually add more charges to Mitchell’s case.
 Mitchell also has a 7-year-old child who is now, according to police, in the care of a family member.
-Authorities would not discuss the mom’s mental state when she purposely drowned her 10-day-old baby.
+Authorities would not discuss the mom’s mental state when she allegedly drowned her 10-day-old baby.

 [Featured Image by Rochester Police Department]